jruby/rubygems-servlets/README.md

           <mirrorOf>rubygems-prereleases</mirrorOf>
         </mirror>

+since some old gem-artifacts use the those repositories (old in sense they originally came from rubygems-proxy.torquebox.org)

 for more details about Gem-Artifacts see <https://github.com/sonatype/nexus-ruby-support/wiki/Gem-Artifacts>. for a solution with access control, more advanced proxy features and merging (group) to repositories see <https://github.com/sonatype/nexus-ruby-support>.

 non-caching proxy
 ---

-this proxy configuration does not cache the gem-files it self but send a redirect to <rubygems.org>. all other files are cached the same way as the caching proxy:
+this proxy configuration does not cache the gem-files itself but instead sends a redirect to <rubygems.org>. all other files are cached the same way as the caching proxy:

     mvn jetty:run -P proxy